To ensure a smooth experience with Talkdesk, we provide a set of requirements for the use of our web application.

 - Don't run any network-intensive applications on the computers, such as internet radio or streaming video, or run significant uploads or downloads that might compete with your audio.
 Close unused desktop apps that might also hoard CPU %

 - Check with your IT dept to see if higher Quality of Service is possible for your audio connection.

-- Open network ports in your router / firewall / antivirus software (advanced info in table below)
+- Open network ports in your router / firewall / antivirus software (advanced info in the table below)